RagipGashi/TypeScript-Tutorial/TS-Explanations.md

 - **private** means that it could be accessable only inside of the class in which the function or propertie is declared.
   - If we want to use them out of the class, we need to use setter and getter methods.
 - **protected** means that it is accessable only within the class and its subclasses.

+- **static member** is accessable inside the class and in its instatiation